-Communication 1 2 3 4 5 1.
-Student explains the procedure to the patient in a concise manner and i communicates/responds to patients in a polite and respectful manner.
+Communication 1.
+Student explains the procedure to the patient in a concise manner and 1 2 3 4 5 communicates/responds to patients in a polite and respectful manner.
 2. Communicates with physicians in a polite and respectful manner.
 1 2 3 4 5 3.
 Communicates effectively with staff in a polite and respectful manner.
 1 2 3 4 5 4.
-Communicates and responds to patients in a polite and respectful manner.
+Communicates and responds to patients in a polite and respectful manne r .
 1 2 3 4 5 5.
 Student demonstrates a desire for success and accepts constructive feedback.
-1 2 3 4 5 Patient Care 1.
+1 2 3 4 5 Patient Care + 1.
 Student demonstrates complete patient care skills.
 1 2 3 4 5 2.
 Student is cognizant of patient comfort and responds to patient requests in a timely basis.
 1 2 3 4 5 3, Student maintains a clean area and follows guidelines for standard precautions.
 1 2 3 4 5 Equipment Operation Student is able to manipulate tubes/tables in all rooms in an efficient manner.
-1 2 3 4 5 Student demonstrates knowledge of various machine functions (fluoro tomo, radiographic). ,1 2 3 4 5 Padiation Protection Radiation Protection 1.
-Student uses general shielding when appropriate 1 2 3 1.
+1 2 3 4 5 Student demonstrates knowledge of various machine functions (fluoro, tomo, radiographic).
+1 2 3 4 5 Radiation Protection 1.
 Student uses gonadal shielding when appropriate.
-1 4 5 2.
+1 2 3 4 5 2.
 Student inquires about possible pregnancy when patient is within child bearing age.
-11 2 3 4 5 3.
+1 2 3 4 5 3.
 Student uses collimation when possible.
 1 2 3 4 5 4.
 Student provides/wears protective lead apparel when appropriate.
-1 2 3 4 5 Patient Positioning - 1.
+1 2 3 4 5 Patient Positioning 1.
 Student is able to properly position patients for routine exams.
 1 2 3 4 5 2.
-Student is able to assess when patient's condition will necessitate ar 1 2 3 4 5 adjustment from routine guidelines (Scoliosis, etc.).
-3. Student uses appropriate props such as sponges, sandbags, etc. to maintain patient position.
-1 2 3 4 5 4.
-Student demonstrates confidence in his/her clinical abilities.
-1 2 3 4 5
+Student is able to assess when patient's condition will necessitate an 1 2 3 4 5 adjustment from routine guidelines (Scoliosis, etc.).
+3. Student uses appropriate props such as sponges, sandbags, etc. to 1 2 3 4 5 maintain patient position.